-3. Choose your ERP System.
+3. Choose Your ERP System

-- Improves upon your current processes
+- Provides opportunities for improving your current processes

-- Introduces greater collaboration and efficiency
+- Enables greater collaboration and efficiency

 - Supports growth, including new ventures and higher volumes

-After selecting your ERP system, it is time to concentrate on moving your data.
+After selecting your ERP system, it is time to develop a data migration startegy.
 This involves looking at your source data and comparing it to the ERP system’s target data.

 However, before the migration, it is imperative that you take the time to clean up your existing data.
 This involves removing any out-of-date information.
 Only the most important and necessary data should be moved.
 Additionally, strive for uniformity and accuracy.
 For example, you may have the address “North Broad Street” listed as “North Broad St.,” “N. Broad St.,” “and N. Broad Street.”
 Choose one and make certain they are uniform.